-Enabling DHCP specifies that the access server uses DHCP to try to autoconfigure its IP parameters (excluding the access server's IP address).
+Enabling DHCP specifies that the access server uses DHCP to try to autoconfigure its IP parameters (Server IP address, IP mask and gateway IP address).
 ENABLED is the default.
-Disabling DHCP means that the access server obtains its IP parameters from other sources (for example, a BOOTP server or access server commands that you enter).
+Disabling DHCP means that the access server must obtain its IP parameters from a source other than DHCP (for example, a BOOTP server).